JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of December 27, 2021, I am…
+As of January 3, 2022, I am…

 <!--Teaching-->

-👨🏻‍🏫 Prepping my two courses for next semester.
+👨🏻‍🏫 Prepping my two courses for this semester

 <!--Research-->

 📝 Turning my NWAV49 presentation on order of operations into a paper.

-📝 Getting my LSA and ADS presentations finalized for next week.
+📝 Getting my LSA and ADS presentations finalized for this week.

 📝 Putting a LabPhon18 abstract together.

 <!--📝 Trying to stick to my goal of writing at least a little bit each day.-->